srcclr/test-lean/chapters/03-where-is-my-casette.md

 purpose of our system testing is to test the interactions between the SCA system's components, where it needs to check that the proper interaction is actually performed (liveness), and that the content of the interaction is as expected (safety).

-Here, when scanning a project implemented in a particular language or build system, we test that *the CLI agent sends the correct requests* to the SCA server.
+The CLI agent is a highly complex software, which limits us into performing black-box testing only.
+In black-box testing, we check for the outputs of the system under test without considering the implementation details of the system itself.
+Therefore, when scanning a project implemented in a particular language or build system, we test that *the CLI agent sends the correct requests* to the SCA server.
+This is because we consider the requests to be the outputs of the CLI agent.
+As we can see here, our liveness property is that the agent eventually sends the requests during its execution, and our safety property is that each time it sends a request, it sends the *correct* one.
 We define a *correct* request to be a request that matches our record, when the same project was scanned last.

 In summary, for our setting we can identify the following needs: